Skip to main content

 Windows Event Viewer logs

-Recommendations Before Enabling WPP
+Recommendations for Printer Provisioning Before Enabling WPP

 • As part of the transition to the Windows-protected print mode, deploy IPPS queues beforehand so that users can access replacement printing methods (IPP) once WPP is enabled.